jazzband/django-redis/README.rst

 Redis writes to disk asynchronously so there is a slight chance of losing some data, but for most purposes this is acceptable.

+This cache backend is full ready for `django-orm`_ cache.

 How to install.
 ---------------